 Can I suggest a panel?

 Sure!
 We accept panel suggestions until early January, and then those topics go into the panel ballot.
 Members of Escapade vote for the topics that interest them.

-Anyone who’s a member of Escapade can lead a panel.
-We especially welcome people who have never led a panel before, and we’re developing a panelist FAQ to help get you started.
-We’re always looking for new points of view, and we have it on very good authority that leading panels can be a lot of fun.
-We’ll also work with you to find co-panelists.
+Anyone who’s a member of Escapade can moderate a panel.
+We especially welcome people who have never led a panel before.
+We have a primer about how to run a panel.
+We are always open to ideas to make it better/easier to step into moderating.
+We’re looking for new and varied points of view, and we have it on very good authority that moderating panels can be a lot of fun.
+We’ll also work with you to find co-moderators.

 How do panels get chosen for the schedule?